meilisearch/documentation/learn/advanced/pagination.md

 #### Accept the unreliable number

-You use `estimatedTotalHits` to calculate the number of search result pages.
-This means your page count is likely to change until Meilisearch retrives the last search result.
+In this pagination method, use `estimatedTotalHits` to calculate the number of search result pages.
+This means your number of results and page count are likely to change until Meilisearch retrieves the last search result.

 For example, a query's `estimatedTotalHits` might be `100` when you fetch the first page of search results.
 If you are showing 20 results per page, this means your interface will display a page selector with 5 pages.
 When you fetch the fifth and last page according to Meilisearch's current estimate, however, `estimatedTotalHits` might change to `300`.
 Your page list, previously displaying 5 pages, must now show 10 total pages.